 The menu bar across the top will take you to their free resources, last call items (group buys about to close) and shop, which is organized in several different ways to make resources easy to find.
 Resources available through the Co-op change often, so if you don’t see what you want right now, or if a group buy you wanted to take advantage of has just ended, keep checking back.

 The co-op frequently offers group buys where the amount of the discount increases as the number of purchasers increases.
 Some examples of current products being offered at seriously amazing prices are ABC Mouse, Math Mammoth, Virtua, Rosetta Stone, Magic School Bus, Learning Wrap-Ups, Thinkwell and RightStart Math.

 In the past I’ve found incredible discounts on Saxon Math, Story of the World, and even fun, science subscriptions like Mel Chemistry.
-In fact, I pretty much never pay full price for anything because I always check the Co-op for a discount first.
+In fact, I pretty much never pay full price for anything because I always try to find it used first and if I can’t find it used, I check the Co-op for a group purchase or member discount.

 But don’t take my word for it!
 A membership to the Homeschool Buyers Co-Op is completely free, so you should definitely check it out and see whether it would benefit your family.

 - Membership also qualifies you for free SmartPoints that can be used to purchase curriculum.

 - Deep discounts and exclusive offers for members.